m0zgen/openbld.net/blog/openbld-updates/2026/2026-08-25-openbld-public-dns-resolver-guide.md

 ![OpenBLD in the Independent DNS Resolver Guide](images/openbld-and-evilbit-2.webp)

-## OpenBLD in the Independent DNS Resolver Guide

 Choosing a public DNS resolver today is about much more than picking between Google and Cloudflare.

 There are dozens of public DNS services: global and regional providers, commercial services, non-profits, and community-run projects.
 They differ in privacy policies, filtering capabilities, DNSSEC support, encrypted DNS protocols, infrastructure locations, and logging practices.

-Comparing all of them can be difficult.
+_Comparing all of them can be difficult._

 {/* truncate */}